cpauloh/semmd/skos/README.md

 Generally there hasn't been any attempt to harmonize or relate the terms and definitions at this time.

-In once case regarding Nondestructive Inspection, the glossary contained a term, an association to a test method, and a definition.
+In one case regarding Nondestructive Inspection, the glossary contained a term, an association to a test method, and a definition.
 This was captured in the model by using skos:related to link the term and NDI test method.

 ## Model Basics
 The vocabulary includes the definition of a handful of classes: